-For me, my fondest and most indelible food memories relate to the week-long Jewish festival of Passover, which this year begins on Monday night.
-There’s a myriad of reasons why this is so, all of which inter-connect like an intricate dance.
+For me, my fondest and most indelible food memories relate to the week-long Jewish festival of Passover.
+There’s a myriad of reasons for me why Passover food elicits such an emotive reaction, all of which inter-connect like an intricate dance.
 View Post

 “The White Witch?
 Who is she?”

 “Why.. it’s she that makes it always winter.
 Always winter, and never Christmas..”

 The Lion, The Witch and The Wardrobe.
 C.S.
 Lewis, 1950.

 “At this moment you should be with us,